abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

     - The return expression with no value mean the exiting of a function.

-    - This form of the return statement is used exclusively in a function where the return type has been declared as void(dosen't return a value).
+    - This form of the return statement is used exclusively in a function where the return type has been declared as void(doesn't return a value).

     - The most general form of the return statement is: *return expression;*